scelarek/SideBard-with-Google-Industry-Day/README.md

 #### SideBard's Presentation

 Please explore more of our work in this [presentation](https://www.canva.com/design/DAFo7IeXG7Q/DKpUBAYZl6BnwubPshKM3w/view?utm_content=DAFo7IeXG7Q&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).
-Also there are more references to our market research, web app development, figma work, and KPI dashboard using PowerBI.
+You can also find our market research, web app development, figma work, and KPI dashboard using PowerBI in the reference section below.

 ---